Moment

 I have both CineBloom filters from Moment and Black Pro-Mist from Tiffen.
 Depending on your thread size and filter strength, these will vary in price, but Cinebloom comes in at a relatively more reasonable price ranging from $30 to $90, whereas Black Pro-Mist starts at around $30 and goes up to over $100.

-The level of optical contrast between the two filters is the main stand-out.
+The main standout is the level of optical contrast between the two filters.
 Black Pro-Mist contains minimal tiny black specs to preserve some of the difference, while the CineBloom doesn't.
-This results in dark, more rich blacks in the shadows from the BPM.
+This results in dark, more rich blacks in the shadows of the BPM.

 Thus, if you prefer softer and more muted shades, Moment's CineBloom will be right up your alley.
 Perhaps it's because I'm still new to CineBloom, but I feel I'm getting more of a chrome effect in skin tones while editing.
 My model's skin seems shinier and a little warmer than what's noticeable with the Black Pro.
 While editing, I'm pulling back on the warmth in the skin tones, as it can create a more orange-like effect in specific lighting scenarios.
 This could be due to the less-contrasty naturally provided in the filter itself, but this is something to be aware of.